splunk/public-o11y-docs/get-started/service-description.rst

 Users and authentication
 ===========================================================

-You are responsible for creating and administering your users' accounts, the roles and capabilities assigned to them, the authentication method, and global password policies.
-To control what your Splunk Observability Cloud users can do, you assign them roles that have a defined set of specific capabilities, access to indexes, and resource use limits.
-You can assign roles using Splunk Observability Cloud in the browser or through the REST API.
-See :ref:`users-assign-roles`.
+You are responsible for creating and administering your users' accounts, the authentication method, and global password policies.

-Roles give Splunk Observability Cloud users access to features and permission to perform tasks and searches.
-Each user account is assigned one or more roles.
-Each role contains a set of capabilities.
-Splunk Observability Cloud provides the admin role, which has the capabilities required to administer Splunk Observability Cloud.
-Splunk Observability Cloud does not support direct access to infrastructure, so you do not have command-line access to Splunk Observability Cloud.
-Any supported task that requires command-line access is performed by Splunk on your behalf.
-See :ref:`roles-and-capabilities`.

 You can configure Splunk Observability Cloud to use SAML authentication for single sign-on (SSO).
 To use multifactor authentication, you must use a SAML 2.0 identity provider that supports multifactor authentication.
 Only SHA-256 signatures in the SAML message between your IdP and Splunk Observability Cloud are supported.
 You are responsible for the SAML configuration of your IdP including the use of SHA-256 signatures.
 See :ref:`sso-about`.

 Unified identity
 ----------------------------------------------------